GrainCommons - SeedWays

 SeedWays

-Anna King is Co-Lead Artistic Partner for SeedWays (Ireland).
-She brings to the project a participatory, field-based approach rooted in listening, relationship and ecological awareness.
-Her work contributes to both the research and the creation of new artistic outputs, including visual, photographic and sensory-led works that emerge through direct engagement with land, seed, and community.
+Her work contributes to both the research and the creation of new artistic outputs, including visual, photographic and sensory-led works that emerge through direct engagement with land, seed and community.

 Memory re-emerging through cycles of growth, decay and renewal.

-GrainCommons is currently in development, with an expanding network of partners:
+GrainCommons is currently in development, with an expanding network of partners.

 Denmark Partner